csc301-fall-2019/project-documents/d3/README.final.md

  ## Licenses

- Keep this section as brief as possible
+ Keep this section as brief as possible.
+You may read this [Github article](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) for a start.

  * What type of license will you apply to your codebase?
  * What affect does it have on the development and use of your codebase?